petersmagnusson/base62/README.md

 Differences include:

-* The character set used (0-9A-Za-z vs 0-9a-zA-Z).
-We use the former, since that corresponds to sorting order in ASCII, but some implementations use the latter.
+* The character set used, or rather, the order of the characters.
+There are three variants in circulation: the Base64 ordering (A-Za-z0-9), lexicographic (ASCII) order (0-9A-Za-z), and finally (0-9a-zA-Z) from "BaseN" contexts, eg decoders that support any base (**).
+We use A-Za-z0-9 in order to align with Base32 and Base64 standards.

 * Many "base62" implementations only encode a number, not an arbitrary binary object.